Medvedev91/timeto.me/README.md

 Most of my activities are repeated.
 I wake up at the same time, then 1 hour to get ready, 2 hours working, 1 hour eating, etc.

-I created a repeating task for each of these activities.
-Note I set the activity, timer, and time of day.
+I created a repeating task for each of these activities with timer and time of day.

 <p float="left">
   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_repeatings_1.jpg" width="200" />
 </p>

-Pay attention to 3 things:

-- Time of day, like "Every day at 9:00";
-- Emoji, like "🥗", which means the "Eating" activity;
-- Timer, like "1h".

 These repeating tasks are added to my task list every day.
 Like this: